Insurance “Bad-Faith” Claims Lawyer & Attorneys Orange County

-Irvine/Orange County, Los Angeles, San Bernardino and Riverside
+Serving Orange County, Los Angeles, San Bernardino, and Riverside Counties

 There is only one reason you buy insurance.
 You want the assurance that if an accident happens, you have the backing of the insurance company.
-You want to be sure that when something goes wrong (a car accident, a fire, flood, disability, death or a lawsuit) your insurance company steps in and protects you against the harm.
+You want to be sure that when something goes wrong (a car accident, a fire, flood, disability, death, or a lawsuit) your insurance company steps in and protects you against the harm.
 But what happens when your insurance company refuses to do the right thing?
+You need the services of an insurance claim attorney!

 Insurance ‘Bad faith’ occurs when an insurance company, who has been collecting your premium month after month, does not provide you with benefits under the policy.